Yandex Cloud

 When changing the host class:

-• Your single-host cluster will be unavailable for a few minutes with database connections terminated.
+• A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

 • In a non-sharded multiple-host cluster:

 • The master will change.
-Each host is stopped and updated one by one, remaining unavailable for a few minutes.
+Each host will undergo a rolling update and will be unavailable for a few minutes while it updates.

 • Using a special FQDN does not guarantee a stable database connection: user sessions may be terminated.